chadmcox/Entra_ID/README.md

 # Chad's Entra ID PowerShell and Log Analytics KQL Repo
-This contains powershell scripts and log analytics queries
+This contains powershell scripts and log analytics queries to help admins with log analytics